 The money that banks create isn’t the paper money that bears the logo of the government-owned Bank of England.
-It’s the electronic money that flashes up on the screen when you check your balance at an ATM.
-Right now, this electronic money (bank deposits) makes up over 97% of all the money in the economy.
-Only 3% of money is still in that old-fashioned form of real cash that you can touch.
+It’s the electronic deposit money that flashes up on the screen when you check your balance at an ATM.
+Right now, this money (bank deposits) makes up over 97% of all the money in the economy.
+Only 3% of money is still in that old-fashioned form of cash that you can touch.

 Banks can create money through the accounting they use when they make loans.
 The numbers that you see when you check your account balance are just accounting entries in the banks’ computers.
 These numbers are a ‘liability’ or IOU from your bank to you.
 But by using your debit card or internet banking, you can spend these IOUs as though they were the same as £10 notes.
 By creating these electronic IOUs, banks can effectively create a substitute for money.

-Every new loan that a bank makes in this way creates new money.
-While this is often hard to believe the first time you hear it, it’s common knowledge to the people that manage the banking system.
-For example, Sir Mervyn King, the Governor of the Bank of England from 2003-2013, recently explained this point to a conference of businesspeople:
+Every new loan that a bank makes creates new money.
+While this is often hard to believe at first, it’s common knowledge to the people that manage the banking system.
+In March 2014, the Bank of England release a report called “Money Creation in the Modern Economy”, where they stated that:

 Sir Mervyn King, Governor of the Bank of England 2003-2013 (Speech)